In today’s vacuum battle we’ll be comparing 2 of the best cordless vacuums on the market, the Dyson V10 vs. V11.

 Should You Buy the Dyson V11?

-The Dyson V11 is the “latest and greatest” vacuum to come off of the Dyson showroom floor.
-It has some technology improvements that really shine in comparison to older Dyson models, and certainly compared to anything we’ve seen outside of the Dyson lineup.
+The Dyson V11 launched in March, 2019.
+It has some technical improvements that really shine in comparison to older Dyson models and certainly compared to most others outside of the Dyson lineup.

 You Should Buy the Dyson V11 If You…

-- Want a digital display screen: The digital screen on the V11 is something unique to this model and not something we’ve seen before.
-The screen can tell you remaining battery life and makes it easy to adjust cleaning modes as needed.
+- Want a digital display screen: The digital screen on the V11 is a less common feature, especially one this nice.
+The screen can tell you the remaining battery life and makes it easy to adjust cleaning modes as needed.

 - Want stronger suction: Compared to the V10, the V11 offers stronger suction, maxing out at 185 AW.
 The V10 maxes out at 140 AW.

 - Want intelligent suction: The intelligent suction feature makes it easy for the V11 to adjust suction power based on floor type.
 This feature can result in longer run times for the V11 since you won’t be wasting battery power on floor types where it’s not needed.

 For more information or to buy, check out the Dyson V11 here.